tchajed/personal-website-demo/README.md

   Manager, which is how you install the dependencies and run 11ty.
 If you're curious [package.json](package.json) is where the Node.js configuration lives.

+* Why do I get security/Dependabot warnings?

+  Unfortunately, there's a [bug here in 11ty](https://github.com/11ty/eleventy/issues/2213).
+It doesn't affect you, nothing is actually insecure.
+In more detail, 11ty runs a web server to preview your work locally (but only while you're working on it).
+The component that runs that has a security vulnerability, which 11ty hasn't yet incorporated the fix for.
+However, it won't affect the _generated_ website you deploy, since that isn't using this development web server.

 * What are Nunjucks and Sass?
 What's a `.njk`/`.11tydata.js`/`.scss` file?

   Nunjucks is a template language.
 It takes the `.njk` file and some associated